 It is also crucial that you be consistent with your questions.
 If you ask a potentially disabled person about their ability to perform job-specific tasks, but never asked other candidates, you may still be violating the ADA.
 Even if the question itself was perfectly legal, as above, the ADA looks past the question itself to see whether you're applying an otherwise legal question in a discriminatory fashion.

-Inquiring About "Accommodations" for Disabled Applicants
+Inquiring About Accommodations for Disabled Applicants

 Employers are Free to Hire the Most Qualified Applicant

-Example Questions Provided by the Equal Employment Opportunity Commission
+Sample Questions Provided by the Equal Employment Opportunity Commission

 Finally, the Equal Employment Opportunity Commission (EEOC) has offered a number of example questions that you can and cannot ask in an interview.